moment/luxon/docs/formatting.md

 ## Standalone vs format tokens

 Some tokens have a "standalone" and "format" version.
-In some languages, you use a different form of a word based on whether it is part of a longer phrase or merely by itself (e.g. "Monday the 22nd" vs "Monday").
+Some languages require different forms of a word based on whether it is part of a longer phrase or just by itself (e.g. "Monday the 22nd" vs "Monday").
 Use them accordingly.

 ```js
 var d = DateTime.fromISO('2014-08-06T13:07:04.054').setLocale('ru');
 d.toFormat("MMMM"); //=> 'августа'